COVID VACCINE (6.5.21)

-There are some weeks when we are not receiving as much supply of the vaccine as we would like and this has caused not only frustration and concern to the GP Partners but to our patients as well.
-We do liaise with our colleagues in the NHS locally to try to get more vaccine stock into our centre, but the supplies are controlled nationally and this means we can’t offer as many vaccine appointments as we want to.
+Vaccine supplies are controlled nationally and this determines the number and timings of the clinics we can hold.
 If you or someone you care for is eligible for a vaccination and is very concerned about waiting to be vaccinated, you can alternatively try to book online at https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus- vaccination/book-coronavirus-vaccination/ or dial 119 to see if an alternative nearby vaccination centre has any appointments.

-If you had your 1st Pfizer Covid Vaccination in January or early February, and have not booked your 2nd vaccination yet, please call or email the surgery as soon as possible.
-We will then book you in the Pfizer clinic at the Harpenden Public Halls on Friday 8th April.
+If you have had your 1st Covid Vaccination and you are overdue your next vaccine please call or email the surgery and we will book you into the next Harpenden Halls vaccination clinic.

 For more information on the vaccine programme in this area, you can use this link https://www.healthierfuture.org.uk/covid

 Dr David Hemsi is the Clinical Director of the Harpenden PCN who has been instrumental in setting up and running the Harpenden Vaccination Centre

 Question: Does the Oxford Astra Zeneca vaccine cause blood clots?